 Should you not be able to attend the sale in person you can engage an agent or the third party to do so on your behalf.
 The third party should be able to present us with

 We also accept commission bids submitted through the Spink website.
 Once you have registered and have received your client number, you can use this number together with your password to log in to the site.
 Then, simply browse the relevant online current auction catalogue and place your commission bids by clicking on the BID button next to each auction lot.
 The bid form page will then open, where you can enter your commission bid - in multiples of 10 only.

 If you would like to bid on a number of lots without clicking into each individual lot, you can use the Multiple bids button.

-You can access all bids that you have placed via My Spink - My Bids.
+You will receive an email confirmation from Auction Team and your commission bid will be executed by the Auctioneer as 'floor' bid.
+You can access all commission bids that you have placed via My Spink - My Commission Bids.

 Adding more bids, changing already submitted bids, or cancelling bids can be done on our website up to 3 hours before the commencement of the sale.
 To increase or decrease a bid please submit a new bid on the same lot.
 To cancel a bid, please go to the lot and click on the UNBID button.

 If it is less than 3 hours until the commencement of the sale, for any changes to your bids, please contact the relevant office where the sale is taking place.